Contrasting KONE Oyj (KNYJY) & The Competition

 |KONE Oyj Competitors

-KONE Oyj has a beta of 0.66, meaning that its stock price is 34% less volatile than the S&P 500.
-Comparatively, KONE Oyj’s peers have a beta of 0.06, meaning that their average stock price is 94% less volatile than the S&P 500.
+KONE Oyj has a beta of 0.66, indicating that its share price is 34% less volatile than the S&P 500.
+Comparatively, KONE Oyj’s peers have a beta of 0.06, indicating that their average share price is 94% less volatile than the S&P 500.

 Analyst Ratings